Frank Sanchez receives bizarre victory after fiery confrontation with Tyson Fury in Texas

 Frank Sanchez received a bizarre technical decision win over Nagy Aguilera after a fiery confrontation with Britain's world heavyweight champion Tyson Fury.

-Sanchez's 18th fight ended prematurely when he hit Aguilera behind his head in the sixth round, sending his opponent crumpling to the canvas.
+Sanchez's 18th fight ended prematurely when he hit Aguilera behind the head in the sixth round, sending his opponent crumpling to the canvas.

 Despite receiving time to recover, Aguilera refused to continue and the fight went to the scorecards after the accidental foul, with Sanchez emerging victorious with three tallies of 60-54.